caraya/gulp-starter-2021/src/md-content/virtual-reality-then-and-now.md

 Current MMOs and fantasy games trace their lineage directly or indirectly from the earliest text-based games created by Hackers and MIT students in the 1970s.
 That's where we will start our historical review.

-Most computing work outside research centers like SRI and academic settings was limited to mainframe computers and terminal access and precursors to C for programming languages.
+Most computing work outside research centers like SRI and academic settings was limited to mainframe computers and terminal access and assembly or precursors to the C programming languages.

 While the first communication between ARPANet hosts (UCLA and Stanford) was in October 1969, the network, as we know it today, was a long way away.

 There was no commercial internet, at least not as we know it today; all access to the ARPANet was through terminals at Academic institutions.

-Outside the ARPANet, most contact was through [Bulletin Board Systems](https://en.wikipedia.org/wiki/Bulletin_board_system) with limited dial-up speeds and number of simultaneous connections dependent on the number of modems and phone lines available.
+Outside the ARPANet, most contact was through [Bulletin Board Systems](https://en.wikipedia.org/wiki/Bulletin_board_system) with limited dial-up speeds and number of simultaneous connections dependent on the number of modems available, each requiring a dedicated phone line.

 ## Text-based games

 In the 1970s and 80s computers as we know them today did not exist.
+There was no concept of dialup providers and the BBSs of the time provided limited functionality.

+It is no surprise that the earliest games originated in academic institutions and were limited to the terminals available at the time.

+The vignetes in the following sections are meant as snapshots and not as exhaustive stories about the games.
+The intent is to create a timeline tying together the earliest text-based game to where we are today and where we may be going.

 ### Adventure